Saturday 11 May 2019

 11.30 Tea break

-11.45 Ways to prevent and heal from burnout
+11.45 Guided Meditation and ways to prevent and heal from burnout

 12.30 Lunch break and walking meditation